Stacked glass payment cards with a euro symbol, Eiffel Tower silhouette, and French tricolor

 5. Report on Formulaire 2086: the gain is EUR 0.01-0.05 per EUR 100 spent (FX fluctuation only)

-This legally converts a 30% tax liability into approximately 0%.
+This legally converts a 31.4% tax liability into approximately 0%.
 The entire gain from your BTC/ETH appreciation is preserved untaxed in the swap step.
 The DGFiP has confirmed this treatment.
-It is not a loophole.
-It is how Article 150 VH bis is designed to work.
+This is not a loophole; it is how Article 150 VH bis is designed to work.

 Card Selection for French Residents